Basic Relations

 Finishes / IsFinishedBy

-a finishes b when both intervals a and b have the same right boundary, and interval a is inside an the interval b, however not equal to it.
-The converse of relation is b is finished by a.
+a finishes b when both intervals have the same right boundary, but interval a lies inside b without being equal to it.
+The converse relation is b is finished by a.

 Condition: (a+ = b+) AND (a- > b-)